JoseHerminioCollas/remote_r-wat/README.md

 The launch date for the project is April first, 2025

-### The competitors
+### The Competitors

-remote_real-world_asset is essentially a Real-World Asset Token application.
+[RWAT] is a system and software application to create Real-World Asset Tokens.
 The distinct quality of this application is its focus on the tokenization of products in remote locations.

 Currently there are several <em>platforms</em> that offer the basis for a Real-World Asset tokenization application.
 These platforms are general purpose platforms such as
-<a href="https://www.venly.io"> venly.io </a>
+<a href="https://www.venly.io"> venly.io </a> and
 <a href="https://www.fireblocks.com/"> fireblocks.com </a>.
 These platforms can be utilized to mint products in remote locations, however these platforms do not consider the distinct characteristics of products in remote locations.
+The real estate sector is targeted in specialized applications such as, <a href="https://tokend.io">tokend.io</a>, however, there is no consideration of real estate in remote locations.

-There is no platform that specializes in the tokenization of products in remote locations.
+In the current research <em>no</em> project that specializes in the tokenization of products in remote locations, has been found.

-These platforms are often specialized to specific industries.

-The goal is to develop process.
-A general purpose platform may work as part of an ideal system.

 ### Demo